-We recommend that the registered engineer completes this notice at the time of commissioning this residential Leisure Lodge when new.
-The record of first commissioning should not be removed.
+The gas commissioning notice is fitted to the rear of the boiler cupboard door.
+We recommend that the registered Gas Safe engineer completes this notice at the time of commissioning the new Leisure Lodge.
+This record of first commissioning should not be removed.